rakeshvora2007/personal-website/README.md

 Website for personal use (http://www.rakeshjain.me)

-Site built using HTML, CSS, Sass, JavaScript, and JQuery.
+Site built using HTML, CSS, Sass, BootStrap, JavaScript, and JQuery.